 On the 28th of June 2017, INTI will organise the second edition of the International New Town Day.
 This will be a one-day conference in Milton Keynes proposing a reflection on presents and future challenges and opportunities of New Towns as Cities of Comings and Goings.

-Co-organized with the Academy of Urbanism and the Municipality of Milton Keynes on the occasion of its 50th Anniversary, the event will bring together an astonishing range of new cities’ representatives and experts from all over the world.
+Co-organized with the Academy of Urbanism and the Municipality of Milton Keynes on the occasion the city’s 50th Anniversary, the event will bring together an astonishing range of new cities’ representatives and experts from all over the world.

 New Towns built during the second half of the 20st Century share a lot of similarities.
 Not only in the way they are planned and designed, but these post war New Towns also share a static model of society.
 This was rooted in the welfare state model in Western Europe, the ambitions of the new nation states in Africa, and the ideals of communist society in Eastern Europe.
 Their different ideologies didn’t take migration into account nor the dynamics connected to it.
 Still, migration was a factor from the very beginning: by definition, New Towns have no ‘original’ inhabitants – every resident is a migrant.